MaxwellVolz/maxwellvolz.com/articles/blur_object.md

 @@Tags: video
 @@Date: 10/11/23
-## tl;dr: import a video, blur an object with tracking, export to modern video formats
+@@TLDR: import a video, blur an object with tracking, export to modern video formats

 ## Downloads Links